awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/application-create-ddbtable.png)

 Lambda creates additional instances of your function to handle multiple concurrent invocations\.
 Each log stream in the CloudWatch Logs log group corresponds to a function instance\.
 A new function instance is also created when you change your function's code or configuration\.
-For more information on scaling, see [AWS Lambda function scaling](invocation-scaling.md)\.
+For more information on scaling, see [Lambda function scaling](invocation-scaling.md)\.

 ## Next steps<a name="applications-tutorial-nextsteps"></a>